Explore the historic parkland

 The designed parkland was laid out in the 18 century to draw your attention to the wonderful views and vistas from high points and low points, whist riding out on horseback or carriage around the Estate.

 A designed ‘Ferme Ornee’!

 The 500 acres of parkland is a rare example of a ‘ferme ornee’, ornamental farm, which is an ornamental landscape within a traditional working farm.
 The farm buildings are made of cut stone and look like dwellings whereas the land is planted with deep shrubberies and thick hedgerows to enhance the curves of the fields.

 Re-viewing the views

-The views across the Estate have been lost over the year.
-With additional planting for screening the M40 motorway and increased field margins where hedgerows have been removed to allow for more extensive farming to take place.
-With historical research and archaeology evidence we are gradually returning the landscape to reflect the first recorded of the map of the Estate in 1772 when William Holbech II returned from his grand tour of Europe.
+The views across the Estate have been lost over the years, with additional planting for screening the M40 motorway and increased field margins, where hedgerows have been removed to allow for more extensive farming to take place.
+With the help of historical research and archaeological evidence, we are gradually returning the landscape to reflect how it was first recorded on the Estate Map in 1772, when William Holbech II returned from his grand tour of Europe.

 Big plans are well underway

 We were successful in our bid to Natural England for European funding to be part a ‘Higher level Stewardship scheme’.
-Funding part of the money needed for the first 3 years of the 10 year scheme.
+This has funded part of the money needed for the first 3 years of the 10 year scheme.
 Working in joint partnership we are now in the middle of a 3 year project to return the landscape as it was intended in the 1772 map.

 Take a walk